< back

 7 April 2025

-A new article by Alexander Finch in Personnel Today analyses an independent Home Office-commissioned survey of employers’ right to work knowledge which reveals some worryingly common mistakes amid a Home Office crackdown on illegal working practices.
+Our new article in Personnel Today analyses an independent Home Office-commissioned survey of employers’ right to work knowledge which reveals some worryingly common mistakes amid a Home Office crackdown on illegal working practices.

 The study of employer awareness of correct right to work checks found that 80% of businesses surveyed answered at least one compliance question incorrectly and are therefore at risk of non-compliance.

-This new research, outlined in Alexander’s article (link below) accompanies a rise in enforcement activity and queries from UK Visas and Immigration.
+This new research accompanies a rise in enforcement activity and queries from UK Visas and Immigration.

 With compliance more important than ever, please do not hesitate to contact us if you have any questions or concerns about your right to work and sponsorship procedures and compliance, or would like an audit of your current practices.